CONVEX

 Historical Context

-The debasement trade's modern template was set during the 2008–2012 cycle.
-Following the Federal Reserve's first round of quantitative easing in November 2008, gold rallied from approximately $750/oz to a peak of $1,921/oz by September 2011 — a 156% gain in under three years — even as headline CPI averaged below 2%.
-Bitcoin's emergence as a second debasement asset became institutionally recognized between 2020 and 2021, when BTC rose from roughly $7,000 to $69,000 as the Fed's balance sheet expanded from $4 trillion to nearly $9 trillion.
+The modern template was established during the 2008–2012 cycle.
+Following the Fed's first quantitative easing program launched in November 2008, gold rallied from approximately $750 per ounce to a peak of $1,921 by September 2011, a 156% gain in under three years, even as headline CPI averaged below 2% annually throughout that period.
+The entire move was powered by the debasement narrative, not realized inflation.

 Limitations and Caveats